beyzabalota/CS445-Natural-Language-Processing/HW3/README.md

 - Confusion matrices were generated using `seaborn.heatmap()` to observe common tag misclassifications.
 - NOUN-VERB confusion was prominent in unfiltered models.

-##  Key Files

-- `web.conllu`: Contains CoNLL-formatted sentences with POS tags, used as part of the training data.

-- `wiki.conllu`: Additional POS-tagged dataset similar in structure to `web.conllu`, merged with it to create a larger dataset.

-- > **Note:**

-- > These files are **private** and **not publicly accessible** due to academic integrity and copyright policies.

 ## Observations & Improvements